SSWConsulting/SSW.Rules.Content/rules/do-you-keep-your-npm-packages-up-to-date/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you keep your npm packages up to date?
+title: Do you keep your npm and yarn packages up to date?
 guid: 1cf8a8d6-8140-42bb-8f5f-d8416a1f9dd7
 uri: do-you-keep-your-npm-packages-up-to-date
 created: 2020-09-30T00:17:47.0000000Z